hazimdanishhh/Library-Management-System/README.md

-## README: Library Management System with Stack-Based Undo/Redo
+## README: Library Management System

 Project Title:
-Library Management System (with Stack-Based Undo/Redo)
+Library Management System - Assignment 1: ITWB2043 Algorithms & Data Structures

 ---

 Overview:
-This project is a scalable Library Management System designed to manage books using both static (array-based) and dynamic (linked-list-based) data structures.
-It also includes a stack-based Undo/Redo system for managing the addition and removal of books.
-The system can load and save book records from a CSV file, making it persistent between sessions.
+This project is a scalable Library Management System designed to efficiently handle key operations such as book addition, borrowing, and management of users and overdue books.
+The system employs different data structures for managing book inventories, reservations, and borrowing history, ensuring scalability and efficiency.

+The system supports:

+- Static and Dynamic data structures.
+- Stack-based Undo/Redo system for book management.
+- Binary Search Tree (BST) and AVL Tree for optimized book searches based on ISBN.
+- Queue-based book reservations and heap-based priority for overdue books.

 ---

 Key Features:

-1. Static and Dynamic Data Structures:
+1. Static and Dynamic Data Structures for Book Management:

-   - Users can choose between a static array and a dynamic linked list for managing book records.
-   - The static array has a fixed capacity, while the linked list allows flexible additions and removals.

-2. Book Management:
+   - Static Array (Capacity Limited): Fixed-capacity array-based system for storing books.
+   - Dynamic Linked List: Flexible, dynamic system that allows additions and removals of books.

+   Operations:

-   - Add Book: Add a new book by entering its ISBN and title.
+   - Add Book: Add a new book by ISBN and title.
-   - Search Book: Search for a book by its ISBN or title.
+   - Search Book: Search for books by ISBN or title.
-   - Remove Book: Remove a book from the system by ISBN or title.
+   - Remove Book: Remove books by ISBN or title.
-   - Display Books: View all books currently stored in the system.
+   - Display Books: View all available books.

-3. Undo/Redo System:
+2. Stack-Based Undo/Redo System:

-   - Undo: Undo the last add or remove action, using an array-based stack to store up to 10 actions.
+   - Undo: Reverse the last action (add/remove).
-   - Redo: Redo the last undone action, moving actions between the undo and redo stacks.
+   - Redo: Reapply the last undone action.
+   - Uses a stack (array-based) to store up to the last 10 actions.

+3. Queue-Based Reservation System:

+   - Users can reserve books when they are already borrowed.
+   - Reservations are managed in a first-come, first-served queue.

+4. Binary Search Tree (BST) for ISBN-Based Book Management:

+   - Books are organized and searchable by ISBN using a binary search tree.
+   - Supports efficient insertion, deletion, and searching by ISBN only.

+5. AVL Tree for Optimized ISBN-Based Book Search:

+   - Self-balancing AVL Tree ensures optimized searches for large inventories.
+   - Supports searching, insertion, and deletion based only on ISBN.

+6. Heap-Based Priority for Overdue Books:

+   - Overdue books are managed using a max-heap.
+   - Prioritizes books that are overdue by the most days for return notifications.

-4. CSV File Integration:
+7. CSV File Integration:

-   - Save to CSV: Save the current list of books to a books.csv file.
+   - Save to CSV: Save the current list of books in books.csv.
-   - Load from CSV: Load books from the books.csv file into the system at startup.
+   - Load from CSV: Load books from the books.csv file on startup.

 ---

 Technologies Used:

 - Programming Language: Python
-- Data Structures: Array, Linked List, Stack (Array-based)
+- Data Structures: Array, Linked List, Stack (Array-based), Queue, Binary Search Tree, AVL Tree, Heap
-- File Handling: CSV for persistent book storage
+- File Handling: CSV for book database

 ---